spaceman35/spaceman35/books.md

 ## Reading List
 I read a lot and am not against putting down a book if I realize it's a waste of time.
-Here, I'll link to my favorite books and articles in each category to hopefully give you an idea of what to read next.
+Here, I'll link to my current favorite books and articles in each category to hopefully give you an idea of what to read next.
 For some books, I create more detailed notes pages and those will be linked as applicable.

 If you have any recommendations for me, I'd love to hear them!